ziadesm/AlalmiyaTask/README.md

     * The List of array contains 164 Element

 ## 4. Code Design
-    * By using a combnaition of MVVM & MVIß
+    * By using a combnaition of MVVM & MVI